Indre-V/blossom-therapy/README.md

 - [W3C](https://www.w3.org/): Used for HTML & CSS validation, ensuring that the project's code complies with web standards and is error-free.
 - [WAVE](https://webaim.org/resources/contrastchecker/): Used for accessibility testing, providing tools to check for accessibility issues such as color contrast and semantic structure.

-### Frameworks

-- [Django](https://www.djangoproject.com/): The main Python framework used in the development of this project.
-It provides a robust and scalable architecture for building web applications.

 [Back to top](#contents)